-A principal investigator or co-principal investigator is an individual designated by the University and approved by the sponsor to direct a project funded by an external sponsor.
-S/he is responsible and accountable to the University and sponsor for the proper programmatic, scientific, or technical conduct of the project and its financial management.
+A Principal Investigator or co-Principal Investigator is an individual designated by the University and approved by the sponsor to direct a project funded by an external sponsor.
+They are responsible and accountable to the University and sponsor for the proper programmatic, scientific, or technical conduct of the project and its financial management.

 Individuals who are trainees, whether or not they are also employees (such as postdoctoral fellows/associates, students, interns or residents), may apply for external sponsorship only with the approval of a faculty sponsor or mentor.